jaromeyer/XPS9570-Catalina/README.md

 Now that you have access to the EFI partition, the real fun starts.

 ### Configuring EFI
 Clone this repository to get the base EFI folder as well as all additional kexts and patches.
 Now you will have to prepare the EFI folder for your exact hardware configuration.
-There are four different configs.
-Find the one that matches your specific XPS model and rename it to ```config.plist```.
-Read through the [configuration section](#-configuration) to learn more about the different options.
+There are two different configs.
+Find the one that matches your specific XPS model and rename it to `config.plist`.
+Read through the [hardware section](#-Hardware) to learn more about the different options.
 Once everything is configured properly, copy the folder into the EFI partition you have mounted in the previous step.

 ### Booting the installer
 After having created the installer USB flash drive, you are ready to install macOS on your XPS.
 Make sure SSD mode is set to AHCI mode instead of RAID in BIOS otherwise, macOS won't be able to detect your SSD.
 Select your USB flash drive as boot media and go through the macOS installer like you would on a real mac.
 Once you have come to the desktop, advance to the next step.